 Dronabinol (By mouth)

-Treats or prevents nausea and vomiting caused by cancer medicines, when other medicines do not work.
-Also used to increase the appetite of people with acquired immunodeficiency syndrome (AIDS).
+Treats or prevents nausea and vomiting caused by cancer medicines, when other medicines did not work.
+Also used to increase appetite in patients with AIDS.

 When This Medicine Should Not Be Used

 Capsule, Liquid Filled Capsule, Liquid

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Capsule: Swallow whole.
 Do not crush, break, or chew it.

 - Oral liquid:

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.